D. T. Suzuki: Zen-messenger

 Suzuki spread Zen in the West.
 Philosopher Charles A. Moore said:

 Buddhist modernism

 As Suzuki portrayed it, Zen Buddhism was a highly practical religion whose emphasis on direct experience made it particularly comparable to forms of mysticism that scholars such as William James had emphasized as the fountainhead of all religious sentiment.
-It is this idea of a common essence that made Suzuki's ideas recognizable to a Western audience, who could identify with the Western esotericism concealed in it, disguised as eastern metaphysics.
-Suzuki presents a version of Zen that can be described as detraditionalized and essentialized.
+It is this idea of a common essence that made Suzuki's ideas recognizable to a Western audience.

+David McMahan claimed that Western audiences identified with 'Western esotericism concealed', 'disguised' as 'eastern mysticism'.
 This resemblance is not coincidental, since Suzuki was also influenced by Western esotericism, and even joined the Theosophical Society.